vmcph39/LostCatPittsburgh/README.md

 The high level goal for this app is to help connect the user with a place where they can create, read, update and delete lost cats.

-USER STORIES- CREATE, READ, UPDATE, DELETE
-The user will be able to create a lost cat profile.
-The user will be able to access and read the contact information of the person that lost the cat.
-The user will be able to save or update the cats profile they have viewed to track them.
-The user will be able to delete found cats.
-Success!

 Technologies used
-CRUD
 MySQL /MariaDB
 Springboot
 Java (possibly, some type of backend coding to help with lost cat results)